 Even more importantly, this spring has seen a growing awareness of continuing racial injustice.
 The senseless death of George Floyd has mobilized many (especially the young, but also older folks like me) to recognize that Black Lives Matter.
 In this moment, we have an opportunity to make changes which will help us “form a more perfect Union, establish Justice and insure domestic Tranquility.”
 (Preamble to the Constitution of the United States of America)

 In this moment of time we need a prayer to strengthen and guide us into a better future.
 I think that a revision to the song, America the Beautiful may be just the prayer we need.

 Several years ago I did some research into the song and its author, Katharine Lee Bates.
 I discovered that Bates was a very strong and progressive woman.
 She was a poet in her own right, and professor of English Literature at Wellesley College, where she mentored many young poets, including Robert Frost.
 She helped to establish American literature as a field of academic study by writing a textbook and creating an early course on the genre.

 She also was was a social activist interested in the struggles of women, workers, people of color, tenement residents, immigrants, and poor people.
 She helped organize the Denison House, a college women’s settlement house and was an active supporter of the League of Nations.
-Some late 20th-century scholars have asserted that Bates was a lesbian who lived for 25 years with long-time friend and companion Katharine Coman.
+Some late 20th-century scholars have asserted that Bates was a bi-sexual who lived for 25 years with long-time friend and companion Katharine Coman.

 In short, Katharine Lee Bates was a woman ahead of her time who would have been right at home in our generation.